Are Trans People at Greater Risk of Long COVID?

 In May 2022, we followed up with the same group of trans people (516 responded), to assess how they were fairing over two years into the pandemic.
 In addition to mental health impacts, this time we also focused on rates of COVID-19 testing, vaccination, and infection.

-Recently published in the Medical Journal of Australia, one of the key findings was that while trans people are more likely than the general population to have received three COVID-19 vaccine doses, they are also more likely to report long-term symptoms of COVID-19 infection.
+The findings were published in the Medical Journal of Australia in 2023, and one of the key findings was that while trans people are more likely than the general population to have received three COVID-19 vaccine doses, they are also more likely to report long-term symptoms of COVID-19 infection.

 Long COVID is a term used to describe both:

-• ongoing symptomatic COVID-19 – COVID-19 symptoms lasting more than 4 weeks, and
+Ongoing symptomatic COVID-19 – COVID-19 symptoms lasting more than 4 weeks

 Long COVID can present differently in different people and symptoms can range from mild to severe.

-The Australian Department of Health report that the most common symptoms with Long COVID are fatigue (tiredness), shortness of breath, and problems with your memory and concentration (‘brain fog’).
+The Australian Institute of Health and Welfare report that the most common symptoms with Long COVID are fatigue (tiredness), shortness of breath, and problems with your memory and concentration (‘brain fog’).

 There are also many other symptoms, including heart palpitations, chest pain or tightness, cough, changes in taste or smell, joint and muscle pain, pins and needles, problems sleeping (insomnia), changes in mood (increased worry, anxiety, or depression), dizziness, headache, low-grade fever, skin rashes, hair loss, nausea, diarrhoea, stomach aches, and loss of appetite.
 A recent study also found additional symptoms including sneezing, ejaculation difficulty, and reduced libido.